Zaragoza Entry Requirements

 Valid Passport

-Must be valid for at least 3 months beyond your planned departure date from the Schengen Area, and issued within the last 10 years.
-Must have at least 2 blank pages.
+Required for all non-EU/EEA/Swiss citizens.
+Must be valid for 3 months beyond your departure date and issued within last 10 years.

 Proof of Accommodation